πŸ‹ The 7 Best Iceland Whale Watching Tours [2024 Reviews]

 Your cruise will take you close to the islands in the bay, where puffins build nests and lay their eggs.
 The speedboat will also pass Harpa Concert Hall and the Sun Voyager sculpture.
 Enjoy these scenic views of the Icelandic shoreline.

 The enthusiastic father and son crew will provide you with all the specialist clothing you need to stay warm, dry, and safe while crashing through the waves.
-You’ll even receive a scarf as a souvenir of your unforgettable experience whale watching from Reykjavik.

 More Information & Tour Booking